sfu-natlang/lensingwikipedia/website.md

 `config.py` before you run `docker-compose build`, and it'll be added to the image.

-## Run the docker containers

-    cd repo
+The defaults are set up to reflect the current directory structure and open ports on `natlang-web.cs.sfu.ca`

+Then run the following commands:

+    sudo /usr/local/bin/docker-compose build
-    sudo docker-compose up
+    sudo /usr/local/bin/docker-compose up

 ## Updating the site.

-To update the site, rebuild the docker images (using the same commands above).
+To update the site, pull the new version from github and rebuild the docker images (using the same commands above).